zvx1s/cross-language-vulnerabilities/README.md

 ---

 ## Purpose
-- Learn vulnerabilities by studying minimal, reproducible examples.
+- Learn vulnerabilities by studying minimal & reproducible examples.
 - See how the same bug appears in different languages.
 - Practice writing secure fixes (and applying patterns like CEI).
 - Build a reference library you can expand as you grow as a security researcher.